 The site pulls listings from both state banks and company websites.
 And, the site posts jobs to both public and private sector jobs in the United States.

-On the other hand, the filter option makes this one the surest picks for those seeking jobs.
-The notifications setup of this particular job search website along with the messenger, where you can contact and stay in touch with employers, makes it quite a handy job search platform.
+On the other hand, the filter option makes this the surest pick for those seeking jobs.
+The notifications setup of this particular job search website and the messenger, where you can contact and stay in touch with employers, make it quite a handy job search platform.

-It might sound a little outdated to mention this name on the list, but employers have tried to move away from the spamming job sites towards the ease and comfort of Craigslist.
+It might sound a little outdated to mention this name on the list, but employers have tried to move away from spamming job sites towards Craigslist’s ease and comfort.

-It may be like the classifieds the last generation used to go through in search of jobs, but a lot of top employers still search the platform for finding genuine employees.
+It may be like the classifieds the last generation used to search for jobs, but many top employers still search the platform for finding genuine employees.
 This is because it had been the go-to job site for years.
-And, it's detailed, yet straightforward working makes it impossible for employers to not post jobs on Craigslist.

-Those who have used Craigslist for jobs must already be knowing the several filters that make finding jobs easy.
-Be it in terms of location or how recent the opening is, one can easily filter through the vacancies to find jobs of their interest.
+Those who have used Craigslist for jobs must know the several filters that make finding jobs easy.
+Whether in terms of location or how recent the opening is, one can easily filter through the vacancies to find their interest jobs.

 The A.I. matching technology of this particular platform makes job seeking immensely easier.
 All you need to do is upload your resume, and the A.I. will find the best matches to your resume.

 Thanks to job.com, job seeking has never been more straightforward.
-The website will find tons of jobs that are suitable as per your resume.
-On this platform, you are sure to get instant matches without having to handpick any of them.
+The website will find tons of suitable jobs as per your resume.
+You are sure to get instant matches on this platform without handpicking any of them.

 14) Robert Half

-Ass a staffing agency primarily, this listing might seem a bit out of place.
-But, its job search engine is quite compact.
-Especially when you are looking for basic online marketing jobs.
+This listing might seem a bit out of place as a staffing agency primarily.
+Its job search engine is relatively compact, especially when looking for basic digital/online marketing jobs.

-Your chances of landing a job will increase if you choose Robert Half as the number of options is limited, but it lists a lot of good online marketing jobs.
+Your chances of landing a job will increase if you choose Robert Half as the number of options is limited, but it lists many good online marketing jobs.

 Also, it has a presence on several social media platforms, which can benefit job seekers in staying in touch with any job openings that might come up in their field of experience.

-Apart from searching with job titles, you can also look for jobs by typing keywords that are prevalent in your field of choice.
+Apart from searching with job titles, you can also look for jobs by typing keywords prevalent in your field of choice.

 If you’re open to finding internships and training or short-term employment in marketing, this particular website is undoubtedly among the top choices for finding online marketing jobs.

-Snagajob's best feature is the near misses mode, which lists jobs that you almost matched with.
+Snagajob’s best feature is the near misses mode, which lists jobs you are almost matched with.
 It is a job site that attracts employers as it assures them of providing the best employees at the earliest.
-It is for this reason that a lot of employers from different fields come looking for employees on Snag.
+For this reason, many employers from different fields come looking for employees on Snag.